borakilicoglu/react-interactive-paycard/README.md

 Inspired from a vue project [vue-interactive-paycard](https://github.com/muhammederdem/vue-interactive-paycard), I decided to rewrote that with context api and hooks on React as a part time fun project.

 A fantastic credit card form with smooth and sweet micro-interactions.
 Includes number formatting, validation and automatic card type detection.
-Built with reactjs and also fully responsive

 ![](https://res.cloudinary.com/dvq6gu2yi/image/upload/v1575884208/react-interactive-paycard/hero.png)